TheYuriG/blog_lessons/discord_create_channels/README.md

 	return;
 }

-// Check if this channel where the command was used belongs to a category if (interaction.channel.parent) {
+// Check if this Channel where the command was used belongs to a Category if (interaction.channel.parent) {
-	// If the channel where the command belongs to a category,
+	// If the Channel where the command belongs to a Category,
-	// create another channel in the same category. await interaction.channel.parent.children.create({
+	// create another Channel in the same Category. await interaction.channel.parent.children.create({
-		name: chosenChannelName, // The name given to the channel by the user
+		name: chosenChannelName, // The name given to the Channel by the user
-		type: ChannelType.GuildText, // The type of the channel created.
+		type: ChannelType.GuildText, // The type of the Channel created.
-		// Since "text" is the default channel created, this could be ommitted });
+		// Since "text" is the default Channel created, this could be ommitted });

-	// If we managed to create the channel, edit the initial response with
+	// If we managed to create the Channel, edit the initial response with
 	// a success message
 	await interaction.editReply({
 		content: 'Your channel was successfully created in the same category!',